 Debt Service Reserve Accounts - Under the terms of certain bond provisions, minimum amounts are required to be maintained in the debt service reserve accounts for related bond series.
-The total of these minimum requirements at June 30, 2009 and 2008, were \$17,037 and \$25,855, respectively.
+The total of these minimum requirements at June 30, 2011 and 2010, were \$5,690 and \$6,001, respectively.
 These funds are only to be used to make principal and/or interest payments on the bonds and any interest due on the borrowed funds.
-In accordance with the bond provisions, the Authority has purchased a non-cancelable Surety Bond in lieu of cash deposits in the debt service reserve accounts for certain of the bond obligations in the amount of \$6,614 and \$6,926 at June 30, 2009 and 2008, respectively.
+In accordance with the bond provisions, the Authority has purchased a non-cancelable Surety Bond in lieu of cash deposits in the debt service reserve accounts for certain of the bond obligations in the amount of \$5,580 and \$5,756 at June 30, 2011 and 2010, respectively.
 Such Surety Bonds expire on the earlier of the bond maturity date or the date in which the Authority satisfies all required payments related to such bond obligations.
+Under the ECASLA Federal Loan Participation Purchase Program funds received in the account are owed directly to the Department to pay principal and interest.